angelinacchen/NLP_Model/README.md

 ("Anyone leaving main campus at 7:30pm on Friday?", {"entities": [[15, 26, "origin"], [27, 33, "time"], [37, 43, "date"]]})
 ```

+The entities the model is looking for are: date, time, destination (dest), origin, spam message (spam), reply (rep), someone messaging about leaving immediately (rn)

 ## How To Run

 Training_Data.txt: This text file contains annotated text data used to train the model.